-People with this condition will need frequent blood transfusions and may not live a normal life span.
+People with this condition will need frequent blood transfusions.
+They may not live a normal lifespan.
 Iron builds up in the heart and other organs from blood transfusions.
 This can cause heart failure as early as the teens or early 20s.

 This type can cause symptoms of moderate to severe anemia.
 These include: